- » Key resources and services

 - » Programs and projects

 - » Vitamin D Insufficiency in Indigenous Infants and the Risk of Hospitalisation for Acute Lower Respiratory Infection (ALRI)

 Vitamin D Insufficiency in Indigenous Infants and the Risk of Hospitalisation for Acute Lower Respiratory Infection (ALRI)

-1. To determine if vitamin D insufficiency in cord blood is associated with a higher risk of hospitalisation for ALRI during the first year of life.
+The primary aim of the study was to determine if vitamin D insufficiency in cord blood is associated with a higher risk of hospitalisation for ALRI during the first year of life.

-3. To examine the association between vitamin D insufficiency in cord blood and the infant response to childhood pneumococcal conjugate vaccination (PCV) assessed at 7 months of age.
+- To examine the association between vitamin D insufficiency in cord blood and the infant response to childhood pneumococcal conjugate vaccination (PCV) assessed at 7 months of age.

-Menzies School of Health Research
+Abstract adapted from Menzies School of Health Research

 Child Health Division